-4. Study 2: Centrality via causal reasoning task
+4 Study 2: Centrality via causal reasoning task

-We have seen that hardworking has more weight in Female professor than in Male professor.
+We have seen that hardworking has more weight in FEMALE PROFESSOR than in MALE PROFESSOR.
 Studies 1a-b suggest that this difference is not due to participants judging that female professors are more likely to be hardworking than their male counterparts.
 Now, prototypes, we have argued, encode not only salient-statistical associations, but also information about the interdependency between features, and their degree of centrality.
 Studies 2 and 3 explore our main hypothesis, namely, that the brilliance-gender stereotype, as manifested in concepts for professors, is encoded in dependency networks.
-We begin by investigating, in Study 2, whether there are differences in the overall centrality of hard work and smart in Female professor vs male professor.
+We begin by investigating, in Study 2, whether there are differences in the overall centrality of hard work and smart in FEMALE vs MALE PROFESSORS.

 To appreciate the motivation behind Study 2, we must understand why measures of typicality and centrality/dependency can dissociate.
-Suppose that the prototypes office Chair and Breakfast Chair both include the feature has a back, which is judged to be equally typical.
+Suppose that the prototypes OFFICE CHAIR and BREAKFAST CHAIR both include the feature has a back, which is judged to be equally typical.
 Even so, has a back might have a different degree of centrality in each prototype.
 For example, office chairs are mostly used to sit for extended periods of time.
 Comfort is very important.
 Breakfast chairs are mostly used for shorter periods of time.
-So, although comfort is important, other things might also matter, say, being compact.
+So although comfort is important, other things might also matter, say, being compact.
 Accordingly, people might think that, even if has a back just happens to be found with similar likelihood amongst office and breakfast chairs, it is significantly more central for office chairs.
 Regardless of the current distribution, compared to breakfast chairs, only the basic function of office chairs directly depends on having a back.